Wireline Sonic Waveform Data

 Recording mode: Depth-Derived Borehole-Compensated mode, with a 3'-5'-5'-7' spacing.

 Each of the 4 waveforms consists of 500 samples, acquired at depth intervals of 15.24 cm (6 inches).
 The original waveforms were first loaded on a virtual PC machine using Schlumberger's Techlog log analysis package, then they were exported from Techlog in LAS format and finally converted into binary and GIF format (images) using in-house software.
 Gain cirrections were applied.
-Each line is composed of the entire waveform set recorded at each depth, preceded by the depth (multiplied by 10 to be stored as an integer).
+Each line is composed of the entire waveform set recorded at each depth, preceded by the depth value.
 In the general case of 4 waveforms with 500 samples per waveform, this corresponds to 1 + 4x500 = 2001 columns.
 In this hole, the specifications of the files are:

 Number of columns: 2001